scottslowe/weblog/content/post/2013-09-04-introducing-linux-network-namespaces.md

 Now that veth1 has been moved to the blue namespace, we need to actually configure that interface.
 Once again, we'll use the `ip netns exec` command, this time to configure the veth1 interface in the blue namespace:

-    ip netns exec blue ifconfig veth1 10.1.1.1/24 up
+    ip netns exec blue ip addr add 10.1.1.1/24 dev veth1 ip netns exec blue ip link set dev veth1 up

 As before, the format this command follows is:

     ip netns exec <network namespace> <command to run against that namespace>

-In this case, you're using `ifconfig` to assign an IP address to the veth1 interface and bring that interface up.
-(Note: you could use the `ip addr`, `ip route`, and `ip link` commands to accomplish the same thing.)
+In this case, you're using the `ip addr` to assign an IP address to the veth1 interface and the `ip link` command to bring that interface up.

 Once the veth1 interface is up, you can verify that the network configuration of the blue namespace is completely separate by just using a few different commands.
 For example, let's assume that your "global" namespace has physical interfaces in the 172.16.1.0/24 range, and your veth1 interface is in a separate namespace and assigned something from the 10.1.1.0/24 range.
 You could verify how network namespaces keep the network configuration separate using these commands: